Execution Modes

 Imposing Structure on Complex Work

-It enforces governance mechanisms that shape how work is conducted, reviewed, and evaluated.
-This includes execution gates, role definition, collaboration constraints, and evaluation criteria that prevent architectural drift, scope creep, and incentive misalignment.
+The Studio enforces governance mechanisms that shape how work is conducted, reviewed, and evaluated.
+These mechanisms include execution gates, role definition, collaboration constraints, and evaluation criteria that prevent architectural drift, scope creep, and incentive misalignment.

-Governance within it is not administrative; it is a design constraint that directly influences system coherence, evaluability, and long-term viability.
+Governance within the Studio is not administrative overhead; it functions as a design constraint that directly influences system coherence, evaluability, and long-term viability.

 Translational Readiness Assessment